Gradient is All You Need? How Consensus-Based Optimization can be Interpreted as a Stochastic Relaxation of Gradient Descent: Consensus-based optimization is a stochastic relaxation of gradient descent

 \subsection{Technical details connecting CBO with GD via the CH scheme~\eqref{eq:CH}}

-We now make rigorous what was described colloquially at the beginning of this section.
-The proofs of the results below are deferred to Appendices~\ref{sec:appendix:thm:relaxation_CBO_CH} and \ref{sec:appendix:thm:relaxation_CH_GF}. $\CM$ is the moment bound from Remark~\ref{rem:boundedness}.
+We now make rigorous the central technical tools that we utilized to prove Theorem~\ref{thm:main_informal} in Section~\ref{sec:proof:thm:main_informal}, which were described colloquially at the beginning of Section~\ref{sec:CBO_stochastic_relaxation_GD}. $\CM$ is the moment bound from Remark~\ref{rem:boundedness}.

 \textbf{CBO is a stochastic relaxation of CH.} Theorem~\ref{thm:relaxation_CBO_CH} explains how the CBO scheme~\eqref{eq:CBO} can be interpreted as a stochastic relaxation of the CH scheme~\eqref{eq:CH}. \begin{theorem}[CBO relaxes CH] Fix $\varepsilon>0$ and $\delta\in(0,1/2)$.
 Let $\CE\in\CC(\bbR^d)$ satisfy \ref{asm:zero_global}\;\!--\,\ref{asm:quadratic_growth}.
 We denote by $(x^{\mathrm{CBO}}_{k})_{k=0,\dots,K}$ the iterates of the CBO scheme~\eqref{eq:CBO} and by $(x^{\mathrm{CH}}_{k})_{k=0,\dots,K}$ the ones of the CH scheme~\eqref{eq:CH}.
 Then, with probability larger than $1 - \left(\delta+\varepsilon\right)$, it holds for all $k=1,\dots,K$ that